Sonic-Dave/DC_Notaumatic/README.md

 Additionally adding a panel mount for the XT30 connector reduces damage to the connected wire on the device side hopfully preventing future failure.

+# Parts required

+1. 3D printed part and back plate.
+....* Material PLA+ (I printed at 101% as the design is a little tight on the XT30 connector)
+2. 2 x XT30 connector set (plug and socket)
+3. Silicone wire 20AWG
+4. 2 x Screw and nut M3x16